kuhchung/kuhchung.github.io/pages/hunters-notes/Jhen-Mohran.md

 <p float="left"/>

 > You'll know you've hit the correct spot if your weapon feels resistance.
 If your attack slides right through (cough longswords) then you are not dealing damage.

+There's a second weakspot at the lower spine crack, but the position is very weird and difficult to hit.

 ## The Script
 Jhen Mohran is on a script.
 He has two phases: shipside, and final showdown.